evanodell/parlitools/cran-comments.md

-#Comments
+## Resubmission

-This is the first submission of the `parlitools` package.
+This is a resubmission the `parlitools` package, where I have:

+* Removed the redundant "with R" from the title field.

+* Corrected the license file to follow CRAN template for the MIT license.

 ## Test environments